 But you shouldn’t have to break the bank to get dependable coverage.
 There are many auto insurance companies out there — you just need to take time to look for coverage that’s right for you, compare quotes and take advantage of whatever discounts might be available.

-Here are seven ways to help find cheap car insurance that meets your needs.
+Here are eight ways to help find cheap car insurance that meets your needs.

-- Understand the factors that affect your insurance premium
+- Understand the factors that affect insurance premiums

 - Consider your liability-coverage limits